shaunildm/cryptovsstocks/README.md

 On January 25th, 2020, the Dow Jones traded above 20,000 for the first time, marking an important milestone in financial markets.
 Soon after, on February 5th, another important milestone was achieved for Bitcoin, having completed over 500 million transactions in it's 11 year history.
 The beginning of 2020 set expectations of a break out year for financial markets.
 Unfortunately, a deadly a viral outbreak had caused the US and World economies to come to a halt.
 In mid-March 2020, shelter in place orders and the forlough of non-essential employees began around the US, causing the assets market to take a price dive.

 We will explore the performance of cryptocurrencies versus stock markets in order to gain insight on whether cryptocurrency can be seen as a worthy financial product.
-Observing the mean change of price of the past 20 days of each asset, we can gauge how well each marketplace reacted to shelter-in-place orders which caused a "bearish" marketplace where the price went down.
-Observing the mean change of price over the past 200 days will give us insight on how each marketplace performed during times of where the price went up, also known as a "bullish" market.

 ### Data